 The Research Is Clear: Some Foods Are As Effective And Safer Than Prescription Drugs

 In today’s post, we looked at just three powerful foods and their impact on common health issues.
 As you consider the whole scope of foods available and the process of reversing osteoporosis and osteopenia without drugs, you may find yourself overwhelmed.

 But there’s no need to worry about it being difficult or complicated.
-The Save Our Bones Program guides you every step of the way and provides a clear, concise list of Foundation Foods to simplify choosing the right foods that nourish your bones.
+The Osteoporosis Reversal Program guides you every step of the way and provides a clear, concise list of Foundation Foods to simplify choosing the right foods that nourish your bones.
 And the Save Our Bones cookbook, Bone Appétit, makes cooking for your bones easy, delicious, and fun.

 Eat Your Way to Stronger Bones!

 Discover over 200 mouth-watering bone healthy recipes for breakfast, smoothies, appetizers, soups, salads, vegetarian dishes, fish, and plenty of main courses and even desserts!

 To help you even more, Bone Appétit includes the 30 Day Meal Planner, a comprehensive chart that maps out each day’s meals and snacks.
 This alleviates confusion and sets you on a clear path to bone health success through nutrition.